uvaai/ml1/80 week8/10 Exam Material/content.md

 introduction to machine learning.
 It is a little more mathematical than most of the material in this course, but it does give a nice complete overview.
-It includes the general notion of machine learning, required mathematical tools and some of the algorithms, so the book might be useful to use as review.
+It includes the general notion of machine learning, required mathematical tools and some of the algorithms, so the book might be useful to use as a reference.

-Burkov offers the first 34 pages of the book online for free, which you can find below.
-We've covered most of the topics in these first 34 pages, although some, like *Support Vector Machines* and *Decision Trees* will be **Introduction to Machine Learning 2** material, so you can just skip these topics.
+Burkov offers the first 34 pages of the book online for free.
+We've actually covered most of the topics in these first 34 pages, although some, like *Support Vector Machines* and *Decision Trees* will be **Introduction to Machine Learning 2** material, so you can just skip these topics.
+The sample version of the book can be found below:

 [The hundred-page machine learning book (sample)](theMLbook-sample.pdf)